captn3m0/captn3m0.github.com/_posts/2012-12-27-sdslabs-personal-blog-post.md

 It has been a great experience working with all these people.
 I can just hope that the group keeps moving to better innovation, and grander ideas in the future.
 We are recruiting from first year in upcoming January.
-If SDSLabs feels like a place you'd enjoy, just come over and give our test.
+If SDSLabs feels like a place you'd enjoy, just come over and take our test.
 It changed my life, maybe it will change yours too.